gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-cors-permission.md

     }

 The problem is images might have private data in them (for example a captcha, a signature, a naked picture, ...).
-A webpage often has ads and other things not in direct cotnrol of the page and so the browser needs to prevent those things from looking at the contents of these private images.
+A webpage often has ads and other things not in direct control of the page and so the browser needs to prevent those things from looking at the contents of these private images.

 Just using `<img src="private.jpg">` is not a problem because although the image will get displayed by